sarahdini-design/ontario-ed-performance-analysis/docs/data-notes.md

 ### Hospital Peer Groups

-Ontario hospital corporations are classified into peer groups such as:
+Ontario hospital corporations are classified into four peer groups such as:

 - Teaching
 - Community—Large
 - Community—Medium
 - Community—Small

-Peer groups provide a more appropriate comparison context because hospital organizations may differ substantially in size, role, and patient population.
+Peer groups provide a more appropriate comparison context because hospital organizations can differ substantially in size, role, and patient population.

 For hospital performance comparisons, CIHI compares hospitals with their **peer group average** rather than simply comparing all hospitals with the Ontario average.

-### Exploratory Peer-Group Benchmark
+### Peer-Group Benchmark Choice

-As an exploratory exercise, Ontario `Community—Large` corporations were examined for fiscal year 2024–2025.
+During early exploration, I compared the mean and median for Ontario Community–Large corporations in 2024–2025.

 There were:

-- **25 Community—Large corporations**
+- **25 Community–Large corporations**
 - **Mean 90th-percentile ED time:** approximately 43.6 hours
 - **Median 90th-percentile ED time:** 42.0 hours

-The difference between the mean and median suggests that high values among some corporations may influence the arithmetic mean.

-The median may therefore be useful as a robust descriptive benchmark when examining peer-group performance.

-This is an analyst-created exploratory benchmark and should not be confused with CIHI's official statistical performance classification.
+Because some corporations had relatively high values, the mean was more affected by the upper end of the distribution.
+I therefore used the median as the peer-group benchmark in the final analysis.

+The peer-group median used in this project is analyst-created and is separate from CIHI's official performance-comparison methodology.

 ### Data Coverage

-No Ontario corporation-level records in this indicator dataset were explicitly flagged as having **partial data coverage**.
+No Ontario corporation-level records in this indicator dataset were explicitly flagged by CIHI as having partial data coverage.

-This does not necessarily mean that every record has 100% coverage; it means that none of the 320 Ontario corporation-level records were marked by CIHI with the `Partial data coverage` flag.
+This does not mean that every record necessarily has 100% coverage.
+It only means that none of the 320 Ontario corporation-year records carried CIHI's partial data coverage flag.

 ### CIHI Performance Classifications

 #### Performance Comparison

-For hospitals, CIHI compares performance with the hospital's peer group average.
+For hospitals, CIHI compares performance with the hospital's peer group using a statistical comparison method.

 Results are classified as: